Buy Now, Pay Later: What Merchants Need to Watch Out For

 Services like Affirm, Klarna, and AfterPay allow shoppers to exercise the BNPL option at a wide range of e-commerce stores.
 Interest in BNPL services is booming — more than a third of US customers have used it in some form, and its share of the global e-commerce market continues to grow.

 Most analysts will cite bad credit or fear of credit card debt as one of the primary drivers of BNPL’s growth, and the generation that grew up in the shadow of the 2008 financial crisis has understandable reasons to be wary of big banks and their traditional credit instruments.
 BNPL allows these customers to pay for big purchases in a manageable way.

 How Do BNPL Services Work?

-Customers are charged late fees if they don’t make their installment payments on time and may be reported to credit bureaus.
+Customers are typically charged late fees if they don’t make their installment payments on time and may be reported to credit bureaus.
+They're also cut off from making new purchases with that provider until the situation is remedied.